txm676/sars/README.md

 <img src="man/figures/README-unnamed-chunk-6-1.png" width="100%" />

-Fit the countryside SAR model (power form) to the ‘countryside’ dataset and generate one of a range different plots of the model fit that can be generated
+To fit the countryside SAR model (power form) to the ‘countryside’ dataset and generate one of a range of different plots of the model fit that can be generated

 ``` r
 s3 <- sar_countryside(data = countryside, modType = "power",